JeffersonLab/myquery/README.md

 ````

 ### JSONP
-The API also supports JSONP responses.
+The API also supports JSONP responses (to work around browser same-origin policy).
 Simply provide an additional parameter:

 ````
 jsonp=<function name>
 ````
 and the jsonp function name returned will be _&lt;function name&gt;_.

+*Note*: JSONP should generally be avoided as it is a hack; instead setup your web server to reverse proxy the myquery server if they are not the same.

 ### Event Types
 Use the 'd' parameter to limit events to updates only.
 The primary event type is an 'update', which is a normal data value.
 Other event types are informational and set the 't' field with one of the following strings: